 Crizotinib was not mutagenic in vitro in the bacterial reverse mutation (Ames) assay.
 Crizotinib was aneugenic in an in vitro micronucleus assay in Chinese Hamster Ovary cells and in an in vitro human lymphocyte chromosome aberration assay.
 Small increases of structural chromosomal aberrations at cytotoxic concentrations were seen in human lymphocytes.
-In the rat bone marrow in vivo, increases in micronuclei were only seen at doses significantly exceeding the expected human exposure.
-Increases in micronuclei were observed in rats at 250 mg/kg/day (approximately 4 times the AUC at the recommended human dose).
+The NOAEL for aneugenicity was approximately 4-fold human clinical exposure based on AUC.